ilebedev/enc_parser/README.md

 ENC charts published by [NOAA][noaa] are available [here][enc_charts].
 An [example enc chart][enc_example] (of the Boston inner harbor) encodes a superset of data visualized in this printable [official marine chart][printable_chart_example].

+###Setting up your enviornment

+This project requires `ocaml` and its package manager, `opam`.
+To set up both on a Debian/Ubuntu linux, the following is sufficient (note that `<enc_parser>` refers to the `parser`):

+    cd <enc_parser>
+    sudo add-apt-repository ppa:avsm/ppa
+    sudo apt-get update
+    sudo apt-get install ocaml opam
+    opam init
+    eval `opam config env`
+    opam install ocamlfind core menhir

+You also must build a native tool (in `./c-src`) to parse the ISO/IEC 8211 format into an intermediate representation.
+To do so, simply:

+    cd <enc_parser>/c-src
+    make

 ###Related work

 A handful of parsers exist.